Getting Access

 Section titled “The WH_TOKEN Environment Variable”For scripts and automation, set WH_TOKEN to a personal access token or JWT:

-export WH_TOKEN=eyJhbGciOi...wh thing head # authenticates automaticallyWH_TOKEN takes precedence over saved credentials from wh auth login.
+export WH_TOKEN=eyJhbGciOi...wh thing list # authenticates automaticallyWH_TOKEN takes precedence over saved credentials from wh auth login.
 The CLI checks for it on every command.

 Token Types